-That’s why we’re offering a $3,000 grant to bachelor’s degree recipients who complete their education at Ohio Media School.
+That’s why we’re offering a $3,000 grant to bachelor’s degree recipients who complete their education at any of our locations.

 Many programs don’t offer the familiarity with the equipment, nor the actual experience performing the tasks you’ll do on the job.
 We can help with that.
 In fact, we’re going to reward you for recognizing that a bachelor’s degree alone may not be enough to get you in the door of this competitive field.